nahobbs5/7-Zip-group-policy-deployment/README.md

 ```cmd
 gpupdate /force
 ```
-- Your terminal will ask to reboot the system.
-Select "y".
+- If prompted, allow the system to reboot.
+Otherwise, reboot manually to trigger installation.
 - Log in → confirm **7-Zip is installed** (Start Menu or Programs & Features)

 ---